ckfinder/ckfinder/README.md

 ## Feedback

-Use the [Issues](https://github.com/ckfinder/ckfinder/issues) link on the right side to report issues in CKFinder 3 (and its documentation) or submit feature requests.
+Use the [Issues](https://github.com/ckfinder/ckfinder/issues) link on the top to report issues in CKFinder 3 (and its documentation) or submit feature requests.

-If you are unsure what information to provide when reporting a bug, check [Reporting Issues](http://docs.cksource.com/ckfinder3/#!/guide/dev_issues_readme).
+If you are unsure what information to provide when reporting a bug, check [Reporting Issues](http://docs.cksource.com/ckfinder3/#!/guide/dev_feedback).

 ## Translations